SRGBmods/qmk-8051/readme.md

 Why supporting these dinosaurs?
 Haven't they gone extinct in the wild already?
 Kind of.
 But!
 I see a ton of cheap chinese keyboards still using 8051, with dead simple firmwares.
 This project can open a whole new world for them.

-Currently, any keyboards using **CH555** (a variant of 8051) can use this code.
+Currently, any keyboards using **HFD801KJC** (clone of CH555 - a variant of 8051) can use this code.
+Because all HFD801KJC keyboards I've seen so far have exactly same hardware/software, just differnt keymap.
-Because all CH555 keyboards I know have same 99% hardware/software.
 With some tiny edits from my test keyboard [Reccarz kw75s](/keyboards/reccarz/kw75s), you're good to go.

 >[!CAUTION]
 > This project is **experimental**.